luis-valdez/Learning-Journal/week9.md

 ***
 ### Meetings are fundamental for remote work, but...
 I can't concieve remote work without meetings.
-They are just way to helpful to communicate and set the direction of the project.
+They are just way too helpful to communicate and set the direction of the project.
 I just think that there was some times where I thought that we were spending too much time analyzing over and over one detail that would be best to wait to discuss.
 Or maybe we stayed as a whole team to do one task that could be done by one or two people.
 I think mostly this was a rookie mistake from us and maybe I realized too late that I could have communicated this to my team.
 But I will have it in mind for my next team project.

 ***
 ### Antifragile